In 1863, the Tennessee settlement now known as Erin was just a few stores and a camp of Irish railroad workers.

 For the most part, the earliest Irish immigrants to settle in Tennessee were Scots-Irish.
 In the 1760s and '70s, they were instrumental in founding towns such as Knoxville and Nashville.
 In fact, all three of the United States presidents from Tennessee who claim Irish ancestry were Scots-Irish.
 Another notable figure who settled in the area was Davy Crockett.

-Tennessee experienced a massive increase in the number of Irish people at the time.
+Tennessee experienced a massive influx of Irish people at the time.
 The Volunteer State had the seventh-highest percentage of Irish people of all the states.
-The Irish populations in Knoxville, Nashville, and Memphis increased four-fold, and “Irish towns” such as McEwen and Erin were established.
+The Irish population in Knoxville, Nashville, and Memphis increased fourfold, and “Irish towns” such as McEwen and Erin were established.

-He was an exception though.
-Most Irish lived in poverty in overcrowded slums.
+He was an exception, though.
+Most Irish people lived in poverty in overcrowded slums.

-The Irish influence in the town of Erin is still visible today and the Irish heritage of the town's founders is celebrated.
+The Irish influence in the town of Erin remains evident today, and the Irish heritage of its founders is celebrated.

-By the early 1980s, the railroad was abandoned and Erin established the Betsy Ligon Park and Walking Trail on the abandoned railroad tracks and built the Railroad Memorial Pavilion.
+By the early 1980s, the railroad had been abandoned, and Erin established the Betsy Ligon Park and Walking Trail along the tracks and built the Railroad Memorial Pavilion.
 A four-panel tribute to the railroad workers is hung on the pavilion wall.
 A Box Car and Caboose is located in the park for display.

 Where the railroad once was is now a two-mile walking trail, which winds its way through the town’s historical district, passing by Victorian homes and businesses that are over 100 years old.
-There are also three lime kilns, 50 feet in height, dating back to the same era when the quarry was in operation.
+There are also three 50-foot-tall lime kilns dating to the same era as the quarry's operation.

 The Irish are never forgotten in the town of Erin, which has marked St. Patrick's Day with special events for more than a century.